HavenDV/Uno.Sdk.Example/README.md

 # Uno.Sdk.Example
 Simple example project using Uno.Sdk

-Just clone and build, it will work.
+Just clone and build, it will work(if workload is installed).
-At the moment there are no custom configurations for debugging, and the sdk still does not provide this out of the box.
+Use "Project" configuration to Debug all platforms except Windows and WebAssembly.